themattman/wordle-solver/README.md

   - Most powerful solver.
 Uses a letter-based trie data structure to efficiently eliminate potential words based on results of prior guess.

 ### Selectors

+Role: Choose which word in a given list of words should be selected for the current Wordle guess.

 - `RandomSelector`